Fires on the Plain (1959 film): Plot

 They soon join a stream of ragged, malnourished, dejected soldiers heading to Palompon.
 Among them are Nagamatsu and Yasuda, familiar men from Tamura's company.
 Yasuda, wounded in the leg, has Nagamatsu try to trade tobacco for food.
 When the soldiers come to a heavily traveled road, they decide to wait for night before trying to cross, but they are ambushed by the waiting Americans.
 The few survivors flee back the way they came.

 Later, an American jeep arrives.
 Tamura prepares to surrender, but gives up the idea when he sees a Filipino woman gun down a fellow Japanese trying the same thing.
 The accompanying American soldiers are too late to stop her.

 Tamura wanders aimlessly.
 He then runs into a man, who promptly dies in front of him, and he takes the dead man's shoes.
 Later, he comes across a crazed, exhausted soldier who is consuming his own excrement.
 He tells Tamura he can eat his body after he is dead.
 Tamura hastily departs.

 He comes across Nagamatsu and Yasuda again.
 They claim to have survived on monkey meat and are living in the forest.
 Later, Nagamatsu goes out saying he will hunt more monkeys.
 When Tamura mentions he has a grenade, Yasuda steals it.
 Tamura leaves to find Nagamatsu and witnesses him attempting to shoot another man, realizing with a shock what the "monkey meat" really is.
 Nagamatsu turns the gun toward Tamura, who saves himself by pretending he still has the grenade.
 Nagamatsu tells Tamura they would be dead if they did not resort to cannibalism.

 They head back to camp, but when Tamura mentions that Yasuda has his grenade, Nagamatsu says they will have to kill him or be killed.
 After tricking Yasuda into spending the grenade, Nagamatsu runs off and stakes out the only source of water in the area.
 After several days, Yasuda tries to bargain for water, to no avail.
 When he makes his way to the water anyway, Nagamatsu shoots him and begins butchering his body for meat.
 Tamura becomes disgusted and shoots Nagamatsu.

 Tamura then heads towards the "fires on the plains", desperate to find someone "who is leading a normal life".
 He slowly walks forward, even as Filipinos shoot at him.
 The film ends as a bullet hits Tamura and he collapses lifeless to the ground.
+A title announces it is February 1945.